 Michael Onwuka, New York

-Ikengaonline further reports that the ceremony is one of the bilateral breakthroughs recorded by Nigeria in the ongoing 77th session of United Nations General Assembly in New York.
+The meeting was held on the sidelines of the ongoing 77th United Nations General Assembly in New York.